adrolli/dynamic-local-fonts/README.md

 ## Todo

-- Create the static CSS version(S)
+- Some Demo HTML and docs
-- Create the dynamic CSS version
+- Create dynamic CSS
-- Create the full-dynamic ...???
-- Test (incl. font-weights)
-- What about CDN support?
-- Make the dyna child-theme available
+- Dyna child-theme
+- Font CDN Builder
 - Write a blogpost about it
 - Work with it & Showcase
+- Make a beatiful font demo